 At The Seed Farm in the Lehigh Valley, they’re cultivating far more than just produce.
 The goal of this innovative enterprise is to grow and nurture new farmers.
 In addition to a farm-business incubator, the farm also hosts an intensive training program for wannabe growers.

 The agricultural business incubator, meanwhile, is a jumping-off point for fledgling entrepreneurs who apply for admission.
 Participants receive resources and access to land, and everything they grow is theirs to sell.
-Eight new farms have been launched from the incubator, including Periwinkle Flower Farm, Kneehigh Farm, and Bee Well Blooms.
+Ten new farms have been launched from the incubator, including Periwinkle Flower Farm, Kneehigh Farm, and Bee Well Blooms.